 by John Bytheway

+The prophet Moroni, who spent at least the last twenty years of his life alone and wandering to avoid being captured and killed, has in the latter days become one of the symbols of our religion.
+His statue watches over nearly every temple and has been depicted on the cover of millions of copies of the Book of Mormon in dozens of languages.
 In this book, best-selling author John Bytheway suggests that Moroni's last words were both intensely personal and universally applicable.
-In the closing chapters of the Book of Mormon, we discover a wonderful formula for surviving today's turbulent times.
-Moroni's topics, and even the sequence in which he shared them become a strategy for remaining steadfast and true in our day.
+In the closing chapters of the Book of Mormon we discover a wonderful formula for surviving today's turbulent times.
+Moroni's topics, and even the sequence in which he shared them, become a strategy for remaining steadfast and true in our day.
 John suggests that whatever latter-day challenges we face, we can successfully navigate them by "likening Moroni."

 by Emily Belle Freeman